chmln/handlr/README.md

 - Far easier to use with simple commands like `get`, `set`, `list`
 - Can operate on extensions, **no need to look up or remember mime types**
   - useful for common tasks like setting a handler for png/docx/etc files
-- Superb autocomplete (currently just fish), including mimes, extensions, and `.desktop` files
+- Superb autocomplete (currently fish, zsh and bash), including mimes, extensions, and `.desktop` files
 - Optional json output for scripting
 - Properly supports `Terminal=true` entries